Francis I of France: Patron of the arts

 By the time he ascended the throne in 1515, the Renaissance had arrived in France, and Francis became an enthusiastic patron of the arts.
 At the time of his accession, the royal palaces of France were ornamented with only a scattering of great paintings, and not a single sculpture, neither ancient nor modern.

-Francis patronized many great artists of his time, including Andrea del Sarto and Leonardo da Vinci; the latter of whom was persuaded to make France his home during his last years.
+Francis patronized many great artists of his time, including Andrea del Sarto and Leonardo da Vinci, the latter of whom was persuaded to make France his home during his last years.
 While da Vinci painted very little during his years in France, he brought with him many of his greatest works, including the Mona Lisa (known in France as La Joconde), and these remained in France after his death.
 Other major artists to receive Francis's patronage included the goldsmith Benvenuto Cellini and the painters Rosso Fiorentino, Giulio Romano, and Primaticcio, all of whom were employed in decorating Francis's various palaces.
 He also invited architect Sebastiano Serlio, who enjoyed a fruitful late career in France.
 Francis also commissioned a number of agents in Italy to procure notable works of art and ship them to France.

 Man of letters

 Francis was also renowned as a man of letters.
-When he comes up in a conversation among characters in Baldassare Castiglione's Book of the Courtier, it is as the great hope to bring culture to the war-obsessed French nation.
+When he comes up in a conversation among characters in Baldassare Castiglione's Book of the Courtier, he is seen with a hope to bring culture to the war-obsessed French nation.
 Not only did Francis support a number of major writers of the period, but he was also a poet himself, if not one of particular ability.
 Francis worked diligently at improving the royal library.
 He appointed the French humanist Guillaume Budé as chief librarian and began to expand the collection.
 Francis employed agents in Italy to look for rare books and manuscripts, just as he had agents looking for artworks.
 During his reign, the size of the library greatly increased.
 Not only did he expand the library, but there is also evidence that he read the books he bought for it, a much rarer event in the royal annals.
 Francis set an important precedent by opening his library to scholars from around the world in order to facilitate the diffusion of knowledge.

 In 1537, Francis signed the Ordonnance de Montpellier, which decreed that his library be given a copy of every book to be sold in France.
 Francis's older sister, Marguerite, Queen of Navarre, was an accomplished writer who produced the classic collection of short stories known as the Heptaméron.
-Francis corresponded with the abbess and philosopher Claude de Bectoz, of whose letters he was so fond that he would carry them around and show them to the ladies of his court.
+Francis corresponded with the abbesse and philosopher Claude de Bectoz, of whose letters he was so fond that he would carry them around and show them to the ladies of his court.
 Together with his sister, he visited her in Tarascon.